unitreerobotics/avp_teleoperate/README.md

 ## 3.2 ✋ Inspire hands Server (optional)

 You can refer to [Dexterous Hand Development](https://support.unitree.com/home/zh/H1_developer/Dexterous_hand) to configure related environments and compile control programs.
 First, use [this URL](https://oss-global-cdn.unitree.com/static/0a8335f7498548d28412c31ea047d4be.zip) to download the dexterous hand control interface program.
-Copy it to PC of  Unitree H1_2.
+Copy it to **PC2** of  Unitree robots.

-On Unitree H1_2's PC, execute command:
+On Unitree robot's **PC2**, execute command:

 ```bash
 sudo apt install libboost-all-dev libspdlog-dev